ThePhoenix77/LeetCode/README.md

 ## Introduction

 LeetCode is a platform for practicing coding problems, preparing for technical interviews, and enhancing algorithmic skills.
-This repository serves as a record of my solutions to LeetCode problems, implemented in [programming language].
+This repository serves as a record of my solutions to LeetCode problems, implemented in C++.

 ## Organization